Home / Series / CinemaStix / Aired Order /

 What makes films like The Godfather and Inglourious Basterds so great?
 Well for one, their pacing.
 They know when to slow things down and let the tension in a scene build.
 So let's take a look at what that looks like.

-• S2022E21 When you stop casting your actors off the street
+• S2022E21 The Safdie Brothers: when you stop casting your actors off the street

 • November 12, 2022